rakib-shahid/rs4x4/README.md

 A vial compatible 4x4 macropad built with the YD-RP2040, has a 128x64 OLED display, and rgb lighting

+This repository is currently a lot of disorganized code.
+Will be cleaned up at a later point in time.

 [original animation source](https://gifer.com/en/1F4J)

 * Keyboard Maintainer: [Rakib Shahid](https://github.com/rakib-shahid)